 The Suspect: The Story

-Alex had been planning her trip to Thailand with best friend Mags for months.
-It was meant to be their trip of a life time before embarking on university studies but at the last minute Mags pulled out and she was persuaded to travel with Rosie instead.
+Alex had been planning her trip to Thailand with her best friend Mags for months.
+It was meant to be their trip of a lifetime before embarking on university studies but at the last minute Mags pulled out and she was persuaded to travel with Rosie instead.

 With very little in common Alex was unsure.
 She didn’t want to miss out on her trip but didn’t have the confidence to travel alone and therefore needed someone.
 Rosie may have been annoying and not really someone Alex would naturally gravitate towards but with such little time to rearrange things, options were limited.
 How bad could it really get?